-I’m Andrew LaTour and author of this small blog.
-I’m 27 years old and a native of Connecticut.
+I’m Andrew LaTour, author of this small blog and owner of GembaRed LLC.
+I’m 29 years old and a native of Connecticut.
 I attended the University of Connecticut where I graduated with a Bachelors Degree in Chemical Engineering in 2010.
 From there I have been steadily working in industry at several companies including UTC Power, Chemtura, and Rogers Corporation.
 See my linkedin profile for more details on my job descriptions.
 While at those companies I have been trained on the fundamentals of Lean, Six Sigma, and Shanin.
 These are essentially methodologies, tools, and best practices to apply in the areas of problem solving, efficiency, and optimization.
 See why the goofy blog name Sustenance Kaizen was made by reading my first blog entry here.

 Where health comes in is that in January of 2015 from the 3rd to the 10th I attended the Raw Food Institute in Simsbury Connecticut.
 This is a 7 day program where you are on a raw vegan detox diet all 7 days, and each day you are in lectures with food experts.
 So I forget the exact number but that equates to essentially 46 hours of classroom training.
 So that alone doesn’t make me an expert, but I have been implementing the learnings from that event ever since.
 I think my experiences can be relate-able and relevant to others.
 In March 29th through April 4th of the same year I attended again as a volunteer staff.
 There I was able to work hands-on in the kitchen with the chef, help prepare green juices and wheatgrass shots, and help the new attendees with their experience.
 It also offered me the chance to refresh on the topics again.
 I’m proud to say I’m down over 65lbs and counting!
 But that’s not the only benefit to switching my diet and lifestyle!